 Pick the young leaves or whole shoots from February to June.
 Avoid older plants; they’ll have a tough taste.

-To harvest stinging nettles without getting stung, wear. rubber or leather gardening gloves and long sleeves.
+And bring your gloves!
+To harvest stinging nettles without getting stung, wear rubber or leather gardening gloves and long sleeves.
 You can not touch any part of the nettle as the mild sting lasts for hours.

 For the best eating, pick the top three sets of leaves while the plants are just a few inches tall.
 Use a scissors or garden clippers to cut the top bracts of leaves, leaving the rest of the plant to regenerate and benefit wildlife.
 Set a pot or bag alongside the plant and clip directly into the container.